Political Asylum (band): History

 The band was formed in early 1982 by 15-year-old Stirling High School pupils Ramsey Kanaan (vocals & bass) and Stephen "Cheesy" Brown (guitar).
-The two began writing songs together despite the fact that Kanaan was an anarchist punk rocker who admired The Mob, Zounds, Dead Kennedys, Black Flag and Hüsker Dü, while Brown sported long hair and patched denim and preferred hard rock bands such as Saxon, Ozzy Osbourne, Rainbow, Status Quo and Dire Straits.
+The two began writing songs together despite the fact that Kanaan was an anarchist punk rocker who admired The Mob, Zounds, Dead Kennedys, Black Flag and Hüsker Dü while Brown was a hard rock fan who preferred Motörhead, Saxon, Ozzy Osbourne, Status Quo and Dire Straits.
 Originally named Distraught, they tried out several potential drummers before settling on schoolmate Chris "Spike" Low, two years their junior, and changing their name to Political Asylum at his suggestion.
 Low's simple, tom-heavy drumming contributed to an emergent post-punk sound as they worked up a live set and began organising DIY gigs around the Stirling area.
-These were mostly multi-band benefit gigs held in non-commercial venues, with the proceeds going to the kind of social, left-wing and radical causes espoused in the band's lyrics, as would continue to be the case throughout their existence.
+These were mostly multi-band benefit gigs held in non-commercial venues, with the proceeds going to the kind of radical causes espoused in the band's lyrics, as would continue to be the case throughout their existence.
 In the years to come, most of their releases would also be fund-raisers.

 By early 1983 the band had an album's worth of material and began looking for a budget studio in which to record it.
 Finding nothing nearby, they settled on Black Gold Studios, 25 miles away in Blanefield, north of Glasgow, owned by Ian McCredie of 1970s pop group Middle of the Road.
 Here, in two days, they produced their first release, the 15-track Fresh Hate.
 Self-released and home-duplicated on cassette, it soon sold over 6000 copies, mainly through fanzines, gigs and tape trading networks.
 Kanaan soon decided to concentrate solely on vocals and a couple of bass players came and went before the arrival of classmate Norman Thomson in late 1983.
 After a visit to the London squat of anarcho-punk band The Apostles, Low was kicked out of the band for his militant anarcho stance, which conflicted with the pacifist views of the others.
 He went on to play for The Apostles, while Kanaan, Brown and Thomson relocated to Edinburgh to go to university.
 This was also the home of their next drummer, Tam Francis, a member of the Gracemount suburb's punk scene.